civilcoder55/django-collector-app/readme.md

    ```sh
    cp .env.example .env
    ```
+3. you may need to edit some configurations in docker-compose.yml like ports

-3. run containers
+4. run containers

    ```sh
    docker-compose up -d
    ```

-4. access website at
+5. access website at
    ```sh
    http://127.0.0.1:8000
    ```